Word of the Week: Backpack, Building Speech and Language Skills Through Everyday Objects

 Use a backpack to teach early concepts like opposites:

-• empty / full — “Is your backpack empty or full?”
+• empty / full, “Is your backpack empty or full?”

-• neat / messy — “Let’s keep the backpack neat!”
+• neat / messy, “Let’s keep the backpack neat.”

-• open / closed — “The backpack is open.
+• open / closed, “The backpack is open.
 Now it’s closed.”

-Does your child have a goal to increase the use or understanding of antonyms?
+Parents, does your child have a goal to increase the use or understanding of antonyms?

 Antonyms is another word for opposites.